devbird007/aws-bootcamp-cruddur-2023/journal/week0.md

 >Note: Your first two action-enabled budgets are free.
 >Afterwards each subsequent action-enabled budget will incur a $0.10 daily cost.
 Reference [here](https://aws.amazon.com/aws-cost-management/aws-budgets/pricing).

-## Create a Billing Alarm using the AWS CLI
+## Create a CloudWatch Billing Alarm using the AWS CLI
 ### Create an SNS Topic
 The SNS topic is what delivers the alert to your email when you get overbilled.